stadium-software/datagrid-inline-row-edit/README.md

 ## Page Setup
 1. Drag a *DataGrid* control to the page ([see above](#database-connector-and-datagrid))
-2. Add a class of your choosing to the *DataGrid* *Classes* property ti uniquely identify this DataGrid on this page (e.g datagrid-inline-edit)
+2. Add a class of your choosing to the *DataGrid* *Classes* property thato uniquely identifies the DataGrid on this page (e.g datagrid-inline-edit)
 3. Note: If multiple editable DataGrids are shown on one page, each DataGrid must have a unique classname

 ## Page.Load Event Setup